It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: FINDING THE MLE VIA CVE WEIGHTS

-\section{Finding the MLE via CVE weights}
+\section{FINDING THE MLE VIA CVE WEIGHTS}

-Two heuristics arising from the construction of {\tt CV-EM} can be used to find the MLE, even if the conditions in Theorem~\ref{equal_variances_theorem_thingy} or Corollary~\ref{LC_corollary} are not satisfied, by either repeatedly applying the M step, or by finding a closed form solution given the M step.
+Two heuristics arising from the construction of {\tt CV-FP} can be used to find the MLE, even if the conditions in Theorem~\ref{equal_variances_theorem_thingy} or Corollary~\ref{LC_corollary} are not satisfied, by numerically solving the fixed point iteration, or solving it analytically.

 While we describe an application with respect to sketching algorithms, we believe our technique can be applied in different fields (e.g. Bayesian updates via finite mixture models) where once we find the CVE weights, we can repeatedly iterate over them, or find a closed form solution which gives the MLE.